Real Option Pricing using Quantum Computers: Preliminaries

-By using mathematical finance tools, mainly martingale properties and It\^o's lemma, the following expression for price of the derivative at time $t$ can be obtained (see for example \cite{hull}):
+By using mathematical finance tools, mainly martingale properties, It\^o's lemma and the Feynmann-Kàc theorem, the following expression for price of the derivative at time $t$ can be obtained (see, for example \cite{hull}):

-where $\mathbb{E}_Q$ denotes the expectation under the risk neutral measure $Q$, $r_u$ is the risk-free interest rate at time $u$, $F$ defines the payoff of the derivative and $\mathcal{F}_t$ denotes the filtration containing the information until time $t$.
+where $\mathbb{E}^Q$ denotes the expectation under the risk neutral measure $Q$, $r$ is the constant risk-free interest rate, $F$ defines the payoff of the derivative and $\mathcal{F}_t$ denotes the $\sigma$-algebra containing the information until time $t$.
 In this way, expression (\ref{eq:BS-Feynmann}) indicates that the value of the derivative is the discounted price of the expected value of the payoff, conditioned to the current information of the market. \\

 In view of the pricing expression (\ref{eq:BS-Feynmann}), the valuation of these financial derivatives mainly requires the computation of the involved expectation.
 Next, we briefly introduce one of the most popular techniques for computing such expectation, namely the Monte Carlo method.
 We revise the Classical Monte Carlo (CMC) in Section \ref{sec:CMC} and the Quantum Accelerated Monte Carlo (QAMC) in Section \ref{sec:quantum_pricing}.